Alfran007/Operating-System/lab6/ReadMe.md

  Extra Graph and observation.
-When i changed the number of iterations and observed the graph it looke like below:
+When i changed the number of iterations and observed the graph it look like below:

  ![Time_Slice_Vs_Number_Of_Threads_When_Iterations_are_Fixed](/uploads/bbb5491b1a71cd588bbfbc5cd13c6f6e/Time_Slice_Vs_Number_Of_Threads_When_Iterations_are_Fixed.png)
+ Which means if i take greater number of iterations than the value of number of threads are greater for the same value of time slice of previous no. of iterations.